 - Opportunities for joined-up data practices in the public interest

-We have been invited to present the findings at a smart cities roundtable hosted by the European Commission and a Cities Today Institute webinar on 'Data Driven Economic Recovery Beyond COVID-19' in European cities.
+The research team has been invited to give a series of talks at key national and international events.
+This included a smart cities roundtable hosted by the European Commission, a panel on how to better share data at local level organised by the Centre for Data Ethics & Innovation, and a Cities Today Institute webinar on 'Data Driven Economic Recovery Beyond COVID-19' in European cities.

 Report launch event

 At this event on 27 May 2021, Dr Justine Gangneux and Prof Simon Joss, the report authors, presented the findings and outlined the recommendations for policy and practice.
 Watch the full presentation below.

 - Pandemic spurs city data innovation in Scotland (Cities Today)